Upgrading an ugly interior basement door and replacing the old door knob and door hinges.

 Old house=nothing is perfect.

-I tried to recycle everything when I could, including the hardware, but it just wasn’t useable.
-The door knob was old but not original glass like the others in the house and the metal hinges were caked with paint.
+I tried to recycle everything when I could, including the hardware, but it just wasn’t salvageable.
+The door knob was old but not original glass like the others in the house and the metal door hinges were caked with paint.